 My first appointment was at a poliklinika (clinic) in Luky ... read more

 Europe » Ukraine » Kyiv Ukraine was the center of the first Slavic state, Kievan Rus, which during the 10th and 11th centuries was the largest and most powerful state in Europe.
 Weakened by internecine quarrels and Mongol invasions, Kievan Rus was incorporated into the Gran... ... read more

 I am a British translator and travel writer.
 I now live in London, after working in Ukraine for three years.
 My blog is a collection of stories about the people and places that have captured my imagination during my travels through Europe - I hope you'll enjoy them.

-You can find more of my writing and photography on my blog, MY EUROPE, and links to my published travel writing here.
+You can find more of my writing and photography at jonathancampion.com, and links to my published travel writing here.